How do I label my chemical waste?

 - All completed paperwork

-Who do I call to pick up chemical waste?
+Who do I contact to pick up chemical waste?

 The EHS Hazardous Waste Office picks up all chemical waste.
 Submit a waste pickup request via EHSA.

 Flammable materials can only be stored in flammable-safe refrigerators or explosion-proof refrigerators.
 Flammable materials cannot be stored in conventional refrigerators.
 Electrical sparks from a conventional refrigerator can ignite flammable vapors that build up inside.

 I don’t have a computer with internet in my lab.
 How can I reconcile?

 You can use a laptop, tablet, your smartphone etc. Your school may also have laptops or tablets to loan.
 Reconciliation process on other devices follows the same procedural steps to working with your stationery computer.